surfstudio/SurfGear/packages/mwwm/README.md

 Create a WidgetModel for the widget by extending the `WidgetModel` class.

-If you want some piece of code to run as soon as the widget will be initialized, you can override `onLoad()` function and place this code right after the super-function invocation.
+If you want certain part of your code to run as soon as the widget is initialized, you can override the `onLoad()` function and place this code right after the super-function invocation.

 ```dart
 class LoginWm extends WidgetModel {